The proposed Disability Employment Incentive Act would offer tax credits for employers who recruit, hire, and retain workers with disabilities.

 These potential tax credits come at a critical time in the field of disability employment.
 The nation’s overall labor force participation rate dropped to 61.4 percent in March 2021.
 At the same time, the data shows that workers with disabilities have seen an even bigger drop in their labor force participation.
 According to the University of New Hampshire’s Institute on Disability (UNH-IOD), the labor force participation rate for working-age people with disabilities is currently only 33.4 percent.

 Yet even before the COVID-19 pandemic, workers with disabilities faced significant barriers to employment including workplace inaccessibility, inefficient support and underemployment in many occupations.
 People with disabilities are often seen as warm but not competent, according to attitudinal surveys done of those without disabilities.
 This means that prejudice and stigma remain major barriers that prevent people with disabilities from finding work or carrying out their jobs.
 Despite this, a Kessler Foundation survey carried out in 2015 revealed that an overwhelming majority of people with disabilities want to work or improve their skills.
+However, business owners may seek out help from the best peo services who want to establish a business abroad so they could get the best talents or staff with or without disability that will help you grow your business.

 So how would these proposed tax credits advance opportunities for people with disabilities?
 The three tax credits include: